Attendance Policy

 Students are expected to be seated and ready to participate in class activities at the start of each class by the start time indicated on the course schedule.

-Students should make every effort to contact faculty prior to class if they will be late for or need to leave early from the class for an unavoidable reason.
+Students should make every effort to contact all faculty prior to class if they will be late for or need to leave early from the class for an unavoidable reason.
+Students will still wait until the break to enter the class.

 Students who are late will be required to complete the Nursing Late Form at break time and turn it in to the faculty teaching the class.
 If form is not handed in, then student will receive a class absence.